froger-me/wp-packages-update-server/packages.md

 ```

 **Description**
-Download a theme package from the remote repository down to the package directory on the WordPress file system.
+Download a theme package from the Remote Repository down to the package directory on the WordPress file system.

 **Parameters**
 $package_slug